-So think about the people you spend the most time with within your life.
+So think about the people you spend the most time with in your life.
 Are they really sharing your visions and values?
 If not, then it is maybe time to change some things up.

 Only a tiny percentage of people will stay in your life forever.
 And that is totally ok.

 There is nothing wrong with having a great friendship for years and then splitting up in different directions.